How to pass your CBT and ride a motorbike on L-plates

-A CBT is actually a course, rather than a test.
-Assuming you are starting from the very beginning, you will be taught everything from wheeling the machine around and using the stands through to riding safely on the road.
+Assuming you are starting from the very beginning, you will be taught everything from the highway code, to wheeling the machine around and using the stands, through to riding safely on the road.
 It’s possible to do the test in a few hours if you’ve got experience, but most training centres will offer a day-long CBT to ensure you’ve got the necessary skills.

 How long does a CBT last?